How to Grow Cilantro From Seed in Summer?

 As the days get warmer in late May and early June, you'll notice your cilantro doing a little transformation.
 The leaves become thinner, more finely dissected, almost lacy.
 That's when you know it's time for the flowers to show up – these tiny, pretty white blooms.
 And then, the magic happens: your cilantro plants start producing seeds, known as coriander.
 I like to collect these seeds in a paper bag and save them for next year's planting.
 They're also a great spice for cooking!

-Now, growing cilantro in summer can be a bit tricky, especially in hot places like Virginia.
 But don't worry, I've got some tips for you!
 Cilantro prefers cooler temps and moist soil.
 So in the summer, I make sure my plants get morning sun and some nice afternoon shade.
 I also keep an eye on the soil moisture and water them regularly.

 In the summer, I switch things up a bit.
 I find a spot in my garden that gets afternoon shade to sow new seeds.
 If you don't have natural shade, no problem!
 A shade cloth or growing cilantro in movable containers works great too.
 I also plant some seeds in containers on my deck, right under a tree.
 It's so much easier to check on them there.
 Remember, gardening is all about experimenting and seeing what works best in your space!
+So don't hesitate with any of your experience in gardening.

 Keep the Cilantro Coming!

-To keep a steady flow of cilantro throughout summer, I plant new seeds every few weeks.
-Because of the heat, cilantro plants tend to bolt faster, so you'll want to catch those leaves while you can.
-A little tip: try using varieties like Santo or Calypso, which are slower to bolt.
-You might need to order them online, but they're worth it!
+To keep a steady flow of cilantro throughout the summer, I plant new seeds every few weeks.
+Because of the extreme heat of summer, cilantro plants tend to bolt faster and blossom earlier, so you need to catch those leaves while you can.
+When the older ones will be harvested, the new ones will grow.

 Summer's Over, But Cilantro's Not!